Sania3fat/portfolio/_projects/featured/knfc.md

 ---
-title: "KNFC: Sales and Pricing Model"
+title: "KNFC: Sales and Pricing Model Dashboard"
 description: "Using POS data, created dashboards using Tableau for Kent Natural Food Cooperative (KNFC) that provided insights on top sellers and slow-moving items, leading to inventory cost savings, improved sales predictions, and strategic enhancements.
 Inventory turn-overs were optimized, reducing holding and shortage costs, and achieved a profit of $16,279.88 in Packaged Goods through improved predictive algorithms for sales demand and inventory management."
 category: featured